LearnersGuild/partners/Onboarding Documents/Welcome to Clef.md

 Hey!
 Welcome to the Learners Guild team, we’re so excited to have you with us.
 We’re hoping you’re going to learn a lot working here and that we’ll learn a lot from you.
 But first, this document will help you start figuring out how Learners Guild works and how we work together.

 At Learners Guild, we’re trying to build an inclusive and value-driven organization, so you’ll find that a lot of our policies differ from the norm at other companies.
-If you have any questions about why we do things a certain way, or have a suggestion about how we can do anything better, please let us know (or just write comments in the documents -- you should already have comment access to everything in the Learners Guild handbook!).
+If you have any questions about why we do things a certain way, or have a suggestion about how we can do anything better, please let us know (or just write comments in the documents -- you should already have comment access to everything in the Learners Guild guide!).

 ## Your First Day